dtcalabro/libDCWeather/README.md

 DCWeather *weather = [[DCWeather alloc] init];
 ```

-### Setting the auto update interval
+### Setting the auto-update interval

-There are three ways to set the auto update interval.
-The default is 5 minutes but you can either set it to a specific number of seconds, minutes or hours.
+There are three ways to set the auto-update interval.
+The default is 5 minutes, but you can either set it to a specific number of seconds, minutes, or hours.

 ```objc
 // Seconds